Rescuing double robustness: safe estimation under complete misspecification: Safe estimation through adaptive correction clipping

 \begin{remark} This safety property holds regardless of the quality of the nuisance function estimates.
 It provides a strict guarantee that the \ACC{} estimator error is bounded by the worst of its constituent parts, which implies that the clipped estimator is better than the standard \texttt{DR} estimator whenever the latter fails by performing worse than its components.
-This, combined with the consistency result in Theorem \ref{th:cons}, creates a powerful set of assurances.
+This, combined with the consistency result in Theorem \ref{th:consistency} and Theorem \ref{th:efficiency}, creates a powerful set of assurances.
 If at least one nuisance model is well-specified, the estimator is consistent for the true parameter.
+If nuisance models converge to their population counterparts at a parametric product rate, then \ACC{} preserves the semiparametric efficiency of \texttt{DR}.
 If both models are misspecified, the estimator performance is guaranteed to be no worse than the maximum of its components.
 This behavior is fundamentally different from the standard \texttt{DR} estimator, which can be catastrophically wrong in the same scenario.
 The reason for this difference can be understood by comparing their errors.
 The error of the standard \texttt{DR} estimator depends on the product of the errors of the two nuisance models.
-In contrast, the error of the \ACC{} estimator is bounded by a convex combination of the errors of the \texttt{OR} and \texttt{IPW} estimators, as shown in Theorem \ref{th:safe}.
+In contrast, the error of the \ACC{} estimator is bounded by a convex combination of the errors of the \texttt{OR} and \texttt{IPW} estimators, as shown in Theorem \ref{th:safety}.
 In turn, this convex combination is bounded by the maximum of the two errors.
 When both nuisance models are substantially incorrect, the product of their errors can be far larger than their maximum.
-This is, again, the source of the double fragility phenomenon, where the standard \texttt{DR} estimator amplifies errors, while the \ACC{} contains them.
-Finally, it is important to note that the maximum bound provided in Theorem \ref{th:safe} is a worst-case guarantee and is often conservative.
-Instead, the precise evaluation of the error as a convex combination of the estimation error of the nuisance functions provides a more detailed analysis of the safety property of our \ACC{} estimator.
-As observed in simulations (e.g., Figure \ref{fig:intro_plot_n1000} and Section \ref{sec:sim} below), the performance of the \ACC{} estimator is often much better than the maximum upper bound and can in fact be closer to the minimum of the errors of the component estimators. \end{remark}
+This is, again, the source of the double fragility phenomenon, where the standard \texttt{DR} estimator amplifies errors, while the \ACC{} contains them. \end{remark}